dionysius/vaultwarden-web-vault-deb/apps/desktop/desktop_native/chromium_importer/README.md

 ### 3. Back to the Client Library

-The decrypted Base64-encoded string is returned from `bitwarden_chromium_import_helper.exe` to the named pipe server at the user level.
-At this point it has been decrypted only once—at the system level.
+The decrypted Base64-encoded key is returned from `bitwarden_chromium_import_helper.exe` to the named pipe server at the user level.
+The key is used to decrypt the stored passwords and notes.

-Next, the string is decrypted at the **user level** with DPAPI.

-Finally, for Google Chrome (but not Brave), it is decrypted again with a hard-coded key found in `elevation_service.exe` from the Chrome installation.
-Based on the version of the encrypted string (encoded within the string itself), this step uses either **AES-256-GCM** or **ChaCha20-Poly1305**.
-See `windows.rs` for details.

-After these steps, the master key is available and can be used to decrypt the password information stored in the browser’s local database.

 ### TL;DR Steps